Connect with us

 Alcohol and drugs affect brain gene activity

 Each of your brain cells has your genetic code stored in long strands of DNA.
 For all that DNA to fit into a cell, it needs to be packed tightly.
-This is achieved by winding the DNA around “spools” of protein called histones. where DNA is unwound contain active genes coding for proteins that serve important functions within the cell.
+This is achieved by winding the DNA around “spools” of protein called histones.
+Areas where DNA is unwound contain active genes coding for proteins that serve important functions within the cell.

 When gene activity changes, the proteins your cells produce also change.
 Such changes can range from a single neuronal connection in your brain to how you behave.
 This genetic choreography suggests that while your genes affect how your brain develops, which genes are turned on or off when you are learning new things is dynamic and adapts to suit your daily needs.